 Thirdly, start journaling it.
 There is so much power in being able to process your own emotions.
 Every day I sit down with my pen and journal and write down everything I fear, love, want am grateful for, you name it.

 Fourthly, you need patience and a lot of it!
-It’s so important that you give yourself time and space to process the event, events can cause trauma and PTSD and its imperative that you take the necessary steps to self-care and healing.
+It’s so important that you give yourself time and space to process the event, events can cause trauma and PTSD, and it’s imperative that you take the necessary steps to self-care and healing.

-Remember this time is for you to heal and you can’t avoid it, if you are to move on from it.
+Remember this time is for you to heal and you can’t avoid it if you are to move on from it.
 This is a really good time to invest in yourself and take up a new hobby to infuse joy into your life, joy is so important to our survival it is often overlooked.

-The littlest things can give you please and joy- it could be getting a massage, patting a dog, taking up photography, booking a trip away.
+The littlest things can give you pleasure and joy- it could be getting a massage, patting a dog, taking up photography, booking a trip away.
 It doesn’t matter how big or small it just matters that it makes you happy and smile.
 You need those good endorphins to help you bounce back quicker and build resilience.

 There is a whole gamut of health professionals at your figure tips with just the click of a button on the internet.
 You don’t need to suffer in silence, you’re not a martyr and there’s no need for you to be one.